Ak0p/infra/README.md

 Any new service will need to be added to this network in order for Traefik to work.

 If a container needs to be part of another network as well the following label will need to be added: `traefik.docker.network=proxy`.

-## Backup

-Restic is set up to back up all docker containers that are using bindings into the `restic_backup_location` directory.

-## Container Updates

-Watchtower is set up to autoupdate all containers but CloudflareDDNS.

-## TODO

-* Segment containers role per stack.
-* Enable **Proxmox** support to harden security and further segment traffic.